Stefanuk12/rbxsilent/README.md

 -No anti-afk is implemented, user will timeout from inactivity, an exploit and a script with antiafk for example infinite yield is required.\
 \
 -Unintentionally has the ability to hide the process from task manager, seems to be rare.\
-\
--In order to unhide the game client window(s) you have to use something like process hacker to edit window visibilty or manually restart/terminate the game client.